mindhaq/adventofcode2015/README.md

 Day 2: PHP

 End of January 2016 I stayed on the Philippines.
-Their currency is the Philippine Peso, an (Erbe) from the times when they were a spanish colony.
+Their currency is the Philippine Peso, a heritage from the times when they were a spanish colony.
 The shortcode for it is PHP.

 I learned PHP back in 1999, when it was still sometimes referred to as Personal Home Page.
 Already back